patleeman/quill-markdown-shortcuts/readme.md

 # Contributing

-Issues and pull requests are welcome.
-If you're interested in contributing, open an issue and start a discussion.
-To report bugs, open an issue.
-Bug fixes should be done on a fork and a pull request sent when ready.
+Issues and pull requests are welcome!
+Please [open an issue](https://github.com/patleeman/quill-markdown-shortcuts/issues) for all other inquiries.

+## Building the module and examples

+To build the module and the example bundles, please run `npm run build` and include the bundles in your commit.
+Thanks!